A reason to pause and understand as winter ever so gradually becomes spring

 That pace doesn't necessarily make for an easy life.
 Your circumstance, your age, your surroundings dictate what you must do to accommodate nature's transitions, and sometimes that means shoveling or changing plans or wearing a heavier coat or just slowing your roll.

-Our friend PeeWee's pontoon will have to wait a little
+Our friend PeeWee's pontoon will have to wait a little longer to get out and play. |

 In this weekend's case, our soil needs moisture.
 We'd gone more than two weeks without precipitation, and this temporary weekend diversion will make green grass and green trees, and that seems like a good bargain.